Photo courtesy of Collen Edwards

 Stop by the cemetery to view the columbarium.
 Further inquiries can be directed to the town office.

-The Herbert landill is open until the end of October, weather permitting.
-Hours will be: Monday, Friday and Saturdays from 1:00 pm until 5:00 pm.
+The Herbert landill will reopen next April thru to October.
+Hours will be: Monday, Friday and Saturdays from 1:00 pm until 5:00 pm, unless otherwise posted.

 A frequently asked question regarding the meter at the Bulk Water Station is whether it accepts just loonies or both, loonies & toonies?
 YES!
 The meter will accept both; 50 gallons per loonie or 100 gallons per toonie.